This is the multi-page printable view of this section. Click here to print.

 Sync dataset

-If you click Sync Dataset, the deleted steps will be removed, or the added steps will be included in the Dataset module.
+If you click Sync Dataset, the deleted steps, assertions, or assertion input nodes will be removed, and the added steps, assertions, or assertion input nodes will be included in the Dataset module.

 Import a bulk dataset